sou-matteo-sav/sou_lab_cni/sou_podman/README.md

 ## Extra Settings
 In order for containers to communicate, they must be placed under the same podman network.

-Their container name can be used as fqdn inside the network.
+Their container name can then be used as fqdn from the machines inside the network.

 For grafana to work this setting must be set in its own conf file
 ```bash